wotta/Fountain/README.md

 # Contributions

+We use the PSR-2 coding style.
+We also use <a href="styleci.io">styleci.io</a> so don't worry too much.

 # Bug Reports

 Our goal is to have active collaboration on Fountain.
 We strongly encourage submitting bug reports.